 Stop Being the Sucker in Crowded Trades

 One of the biggest differences between professional hedge funds and retail traders is how they handle crowded trades.
-While retail traders often pile into the same popular trades at exactly the wrong time, hedge funds have developed sophisticated ways to spot and avoid these traps.

 What Makes a Trade “Crowded”

-A crowded trade happens when too many people are making the same bet at the same time.
+A crowded trade happens when too many people are making the same trade at the same time.
 It might be everyone buying tech stocks, everyone shorting a particular currency, or everyone piling into the same “safe haven” asset during a crisis.

 How Hedge Funds Spot Crowded Trades Early